erictapen/mapping-migration/README.md

 Visit the current prototype at [mappingmigration.erictapen.name](https://mappingmigration.erictapen.name/)

-For building the application run:
+For testing the application run:

 ```
-elm make src/Main.elm
+elm reactor
 ```

-Then open `index.html` in a web browser.
+Then open `http://localhost:8000` in a web browser and navigate to `src/Main.elm`.